top of page

 Rucking comes from military training, where soldiers carry heavy packs to enhance strength and stamina.
 Unlike traditional running or weightlifting, rucking offers a balanced workout that suits hybrid athletes aiming to excel in multiple fitness arenas.

-The beauty of rucking is its ease; you just need a solid backpack and weights.
-This flexibility lets athletes customise their rucking sessions based on their fitness levels and personal goals.
+The beauty of rucking is its simplicity; you just need a solid backpack and weights.
+This flexibility lets you customise your rucking sessions based on your fitness levels and personal goals.

 Enhanced Cardiovascular Fitness

 Research indicates that rucking can elevate your heart rate similarly to running.
-A study published in the Journal of Sports Science showed that heart rates during rucking often reach 80-90% of maximum capacity, which is comparable to running, making it ideal for those who prefer lower-impact exercise.
+A study published in the Journal of Sports Science showed that heart rates during rucking often reach 80-90% of maximum capacity, which is comparable to running.
+This makes it ideal for those who prefer lower-impact exercise.

 Building Functional Strength

 Rucking goes beyond cardio; it significantly contributes to functional strength.
-Carrying a weighted backpack engages multiple muscle groups, especially in the legs, core, and back.
+Carrying a weighted backpack engages multiple muscle groups, especially in your legs, core, and back.

 For example, when navigating hilly terrain, your body must work harder for balance and stability, which also strengthens those essential muscles.
 This functional strength is particularly valuable for hybrid athletes who need a solid foundation for a wide range of sports and activities.